Cancellation of 2020 Prudential RideLondon

 After the Prudential RideLondon-Surrey Classic professional race, the removal of barriers, signage and reinstatement of any street furniture will begin.

 The length of closure depends on the location of the road on the event route.
-The organisers want to minimise the disruption to local residents and businesses, and therefore in 2017 we will be working hard to ensure the roads are only closed for as long as is absolutely necessary.
+The organisers want to minimise the disruption to local residents and businesses, and therefore we will be working hard to ensure the roads are only closed for as long as is absolutely necessary.

 From around 11:30, once the riders in the mass-participation event have passed over Hampton Court Bridge, roads along the route in parts of Surrey will open in phases to help reduce the impact of road closures on residents and businesses throughout the day.
-Full details of the road closure and reopening prgramme for 2017 will be available here in early July.

 Buses in and around central London will be on diversion or will terminate earlier than usual to avoid the road closures.